MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 WHERE name = "Feline Leukaemia Virus";
 ```

-* Create an `UPDATE` statement to use the logic to change the correct records.
+* Create an `UPDATE` statement to update the correct records.

 ``` sql
 UPDATE Vaccination